marksark/latchel-react/README.md

 - Create a new component called AgeGuesser
 - Create an input, and every time the input changes make a call to this API `https://api.agify.io/?name={text}` with the text entered

-Please reach out to me with any questions or if you get stuck!
-This is meant to be fun and a hands on way of learning ( it doesn't have to look pretty so don't worry about styling ).
+Please reach out to us with any questions or if you get stuck!
+This is meant to be fun and a hands on exercise.
 ## Available Scripts

 In the project directory, you can run: